banner svg (1)

 Important events

-An event section organizes all your important dates in one section so families can easily reference any upcoming events they would like to attend.
+An event section organizes all your important dates in one place so families can easily reference any upcoming events they would like to attend.
 Be sure to include all the necessary details that can help parents prepare, like time, location, what to bring, and any parking information.

 Volunteer or supply requests